Multitenancy

 envto set environment variables (values are stored encrypted).

-Use plan:add.
-Pass the plan ID and name; limits and env are optional (JSON format).
+Use plan:create.
+Pass the plan id, limits and env are optional (JSON format).

 --limits '{"CHEVERETO_MAX_TAGS":"10000"}' \